The Girl Guides Association of Antigua and Barbuda

 The Girl Guides Association of Antigua and Barbuda is the Guiding organization of Antigua and Barbuda.
-It serves 718 members (as of 2003).
+It serves 437 members (as of 2017).
 Founded in 1931, the girls-only organization became an associate member of the World Association of Girl Guides and Girl Scouts in 1984 and a full member in 2002.

 The Girl Guide Association of Antigua and Barbuda belongs to the Caribbean Link.
 At the introduction of the West Indies political federation, the Antigua association linked with other Caribbean associations.
-Although the West Indies Federation was undone, the Girl Guide Associations' link remains.
+Although the West Indies Federation was undone in 1962, the Girl Guide Associations' link remains.

+History

+The program began in 1931; at that time, Antigua and Barbuda was a British colony, and the first companies were registered with the UK guide association.
+Dame Nellie Robinson was a pioneering member of Guiding in Antigua.
+In 1958, it joined the Federal Link of the Girl Guides Associations of the West Indies, now the Caribbean Link for Guiding.

+In 1983, it became an independent organization, and it became an association member of the World Association of Girl Guides and Girl Scouts the next year.
+At that time, membership was 538.
+It became a full member in 2002.
+As of 2017, membership was 437.
+The headquarters in St John's was broken into and stolen from in 2024, within a few years of a previous theft.

+The Association became legally incorporated in 2025.

 Program

 Sections

 The association is divided in five sections according to age: